Skip to Content

 What is a School Liaison and how can they help me?

-School Liaison (SL) help by providing you with educational information on your new area (based on residence) and connect you with a SL in your next duty station if you are leaving NRSE.
-SLs also offer resources on deployment support, are the liaison between command, schools and military families, work with commands and schools on the Partnership in Education program, can help families navigate the special needs programs in districts, and offer information and support for Homeschool and Post-Secondary preparation.
+School Liaisons (SL) help by providing you with educational information on your new area (based on residence) and connect you with a SL in your next duty station if you are leaving NRSE.
+SLs also offer resources on deployment support, are the liaison between command, schools and military families, work with commands and schools on the Partnership in Education program, can help families navigate the special needs programs in districts and offer information and support for Homeschool and Post-Secondary preparation.

 Deployment Support